simplify9/Bitween/README.md

 ### Partners

-A **Partner** is simply a way to associated a subscriber with a specific entity.
+A **Partner** is a way to to assign multiple subscriptions for multiple entities of a document and to create a partner key as a header for authentication purposes for the caller to use.
 Simply name one to add it to the system, so when a subscriber is created it can be associated with one.

-### Subscriber
+### Subscription

 A **Subscriber** is a *listner*.
 It keeps watching the queue for a certain **Document**.
 If a document is found, it will pass through the following stages.